JunShern/moral-uncertainty/docs/main.md

 ```
 You can submit this file to the leaderboard (see *Submitting to the leaderboard* below) to get an evaluation.

+> Note: In addition to the AUROC, we calculate an accuracy score indicating the % of *clear-cut* test examples that were classified correctly.
+This is not the main metric for our benchmark, but is shown on the leaderboard as additional information.

 ## Submissions

 To participate, please email your submission to `junshern@berkeley.edu` with the following: